IvoryGate/remake-ielts/intensive-listening/TEST5.md

 no i think i’d prefer whales to snakes

 yes and if you just want to relax, you are free to sit by the hotel pool or go down the beach

+oh,they also have tennis courts at the hotel, but you have to pay for those by the hour.

+but there are table tennis tables downstairs and there are part of the accomodation package.

+just speak to your guide

+wow that sounds good

+so how mush is the basic tour price

+at this time of the year, it’s usually around 300 dollars. but let me check

+oh,it’s actually 280 dollars

+and the next tour, are there any places on that one

+how many people is it for?

+there are two of us

+yes that should be fine

+can i just mention that we require all bookings should be made at least 14 days before you travel to avoid cancellations of tours.